lp-wan/archi/revised-schc-architecture.md

   The Datagram is further processed by the Network stack, as would the Native Datagram be processed.

+The same core architectural concepts (Instance, Context, Rule, Stratum, Domain) apply in both cases.
+What differs is the routing and configuration mechanism:
+  Carrier Layer, Discriminator and Dispatcher apply only to Case A.

 For example, in the 6Lo scenario detailed below, the Instance addresses an IPv6/UDP/CoAP Stratum above the 802.15.4 L2 header.
 The Dispatcher is the stack routine that redirects frames bearing the SCHC Dispatch byte (`0100 0100`)